 Year 4 Spanish

+Year 4 have Spanish once a fortnight.
 We will continue to study Spanish phonics in year 4 to help with reading and pronouncing Spanish really well.

-Autumn term 2020
+Autumn term 2022

 We are remembering the questions we learnt in year 3 to introduce ourselves.